SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 This design largely simplifies the decoding of the header, which boils down to a `load` and a `bit-and` instruction sequence.
 This simplifies the JIT compiler and generates better-quality machine code.

+**Design Note: Redundancy for locality.**
+For those readers that know already the this design, or for those that are coming back here after reading Section *@fig:classes@*, you may have noticed that the `object format` field is duplicated between a class and its instances.
+Indeed, classes contain the same field in their meta-data, and that field is copied to the instances during allocation.
+Such redundancy is justified by the _locality property_.
+The class could be far away in memory from its instance, and traversing the memory to find it is generally an expensive operation.
+Thus, having the piece of information directly on the object avoids the VM to fetch the object's class for every operation to do on it.

 #### Large Objects and the Overflow Header
 @sec:large_objects